gitkraken/git-integration-for-jira-cloud-docs/git-integration-for-jira-cloud/team-insights-for-jira-gij-cloud.md

 #### Manage Jira Workflows Efficiently

-Focus on the Jira issues that matter the most or require immediate attention.
-Examine multiple Jira issues to see actions performed by users and when they occurred.
-Easily determine whether tasks are at risk of missing an upcoming deadline or if team members have an excessive workload -- in a more detailed view.
-Identify stagnant problems, issues that revert in status, or pull requests that remain open for an extended period of time.
+Focus on the Jira issues that demand immediate attention.
+Gain insight into actions performed by users and their timing across multiple Jira issues.
+Easily determine tasks that are at risk of missing upcoming deadlines, identify team members that have an excessive workload in a more detailed view.
+Pinpoint stagnant problems, reverted closed issues, and pull requests that remain open for an extended period of time.

-Enhance Team Collaboration with TIJ Views
+#### Enhance Team Collaboration with TIJ Views

-Enable every member of the team and all departments to enhance their understanding by utilizing TIJ views during sprint, epic, and backlog planning.
-By analyzing the data, individuals can develop the ability to identify recurring patterns, detect trends, and uncover potential areas for enhancement.
-This process enables them to acquire a thorough comprehension of the entire situation beforehand.
+Enable every team member and all departments to enhance their understanding by utilizing TIJ views during sprint, epic, and backlog planning.
+When analyzing data, individuals can identify recurring patterns, detect trends, and uncover potential areas for improvement.
+This process helps them understand the whole situation beforehand.

 #### Track and Improve Team Productivity

 Team Insights for Jira provides a comprehensive view of your team's Jira and Git activity over time.
-It allows you to easily track what tasks your team is currently working on and monitor their progress.
-With this information, you can make more informed decisions to improve productivity and efficiency.
+It allows you to easily track what tasks your team is currently working on and monitor their progress, thus impacting on productivity and efficiency.

 TIJ displays Jira activity for all Jira users.
 Git data such as branches, commits, pull requests, and tags are automatically included in the views if you have the [Git Integration for Jira](https://www.gitkraken.com/git-integration-for-jira) app installed.